 We understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
-We create a record of the care and services you receive from Frio Regional Hospital, Home Health, and Rehabilitation.
+We create a record of the care and services you receive from Frio Regional Hospital, Home Health, Ready Care Clinic and Rehabilitation.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all of the records of your care generated by Frio Regional Hospital, Home Health, and Rehabilitation, whether made by Frio Regional Hospital, Home Health, and Rehabilitation or another provider that you were referred to.
+This notice applies to all of the records of your care generated by Frio Regional Hospital, Home Health, Ready Care Clinic and Rehabilitation, whether made by Frio Regional Hospital, Home Health, Ready Care Clinic and Rehabilitation or another provider that you were referred to.
 Other physicians you may see in the course of your treatment may have different policies or notices regarding the doctor's use and disclosure of your medical information created in the doctor's office or clinic.

 This notice will tell you about the ways in which we may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.